rymarinelli/Grocery-Classification/README.md

 | L1 accuracy (format) | 0.949 |
 | L2 accuracy (brand) | 0.926 |
 | L3 accuracy (product) | 0.884 |

+The mAP was .63 on unseen validation data for the challenge.

 Training hardware: NVIDIA A100 (Google Colab Pro+), 248 training images.